lavo2/spm/proj/README.md

 ```bash
 make [target]
 ```
-where target = [mainseq, mainffa2a, mainmpi, mainpirr]
+where target = [mainseq, mainffa2a, mainmpi, mainpirr].

+For the FastFlow execution remember to run the `mapping_strings.sh` script in the `ff/` folder.

 ## Local Execution